 The transition from laminar to laminar-turbulent takes place at Re=5 and to fully turbulent when Re>70, where Re is the Reynolds number Re=dv/η.

 In addition to the forces, the ratio of the drag to adhesion is shown to give an idea of whether the particles will stick (Ratio<1) or not (Ratio>1).
+The outputs are colour-coded depending on Re (below 5 the laminar box becomes active) and on the Ratio, pink for "bad" and blue for "good".
 The benefits of turbulent flow are very apparent!

 The conclusions about removal are probably pessimistic.
 Roughness of particles and/or surface will generally reduce Fadh.